XKoutax/MyDaggerTest2/README.md

     ActivityComponent getActivityComponent(DieselEngineModule dem);
 }
 ```
 This is called a _Factory Method_.
+Ocassionally they are called plus(), a Dagger1 naming convention.

 Now in the MainActivity, we will retrieve the ActivityComponent this way:
 ```java